google/WebFundamentals/src/content/en/updates/2018/09/inside-browser-part1.md

 ## Per-frame renderer processes - Site Isolation {: #site-isolation }

-[Site Isolation](/web/updates/2018/07/site-isolation) is a recently introduced feature in Chrome that runs a separate renderer process for each iframe.
+[Site Isolation](/web/updates/2018/07/site-isolation) is a recently introduced feature in Chrome that runs a separate renderer process for each cross-site iframe.
 We’ve been talking about one renderer process per tab model which allowed cross-site iframes to run in a single renderer process with sharing memory space between different sites.
 Running a.com and b.com in the same renderer process might seem okay.